 Disclaimer of content

-This website has been produced by the “Water and Environment Support in the ENI Southern Neighbourhood region (WES), Contract No: ENI/2019/406-614”; a project funded by the European Union.
-The content of this website, the information set out and the views expressed in the materials published are those of the authors and do not necessarily reflect the official opinion of the European Union.
+This website has been produced by the “Water and Environment Support in the ENI Southern Neighbourhood region (WES), Contract No: ENI/2019/406-614”. Τhe website was created and maintained with the financial support of the European Union.
+Its contents, information set out and the views expressed in the materials produced are those of the WES project and do not necessarily reflect the official opinion of the European Union.
 Neither the European Union institutions and bodies nor any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.

 The WES project makes every effort to ensure, but do not guarantee, the accuracy of the information on this website.
 We accept no responsibility for and exclude all liability in connection with browsing through this Website, the use of information or downloading any materials from it, including but not limited to any liability for errors, inaccuracies, omissions, as well as misleading or defamatory statements.
 Hyperlinks to other websites imply neither responsibility for, nor approval of, the information contained in those other websites on the part of the WES project.